 The Early Childhood Education (ECE) program is offered on-site at most district elementary schools.
-Articulation meetings occur between preschool and kindergarten each year.
-The ECE department aligns preschool curriculum to the ELA and Math core curriculum adopted by the district.
+Articulation meetings occur between preschool and kindergarten each year to ensure a smooth transition to the elementary school setting.
+The ECE department aligns preschool curriculum and associated professional development to the ELA and Math core curriculum adopted by the district.